Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/snowflake-export.md

     !!!warning

         These credentials are case-sensitive, so keep that in mind.

-6. Next to the credentials section, Amplitude dynamically creates the query it uses to create Snowflake objects.
-Copy the query and paste it your Snowflake client to give Amplitude the correct access.
-7. Click **Next**.
+6. Click **Next**.
 Amplitude attempts to upload test data using the credentials you entered.
 If the upload is successful, click **Finish**.

 All future events are automatically be sent to Snowflake.